 9. Swing at the Edge of the World, Ecuador

 If hiking was not enough then this death defying swing is one of its kind for the adrenaline junkies.
 La Casa del Arbol in Baños, Ecuador is more than just a sight.
 If you thought that riding a swing is for kids, think again.
 Here is the wildest swing in the world: “The Treehouse” known as La Casa del Arbol.
+This is the one swing where you don’t wanna push too far.

 There is a seismic monitoring station set up on a tree deep in the Ecuadorian wilderness to observe Mt.
 Tungurahua, the nearby active volcano, from its precarious perch.
 While the tree house itself is a sight to behold, the real attraction is the crude swing hanging from one of the tree’s skinny branches.
 With no safety measures, the swing, which is only suspended by two ropes from a plank, arcs riders out into the air over the canyon.
 It is unclear where the swing came from – perhaps it was set up by a whimsical seismologist.